-The charts below detail our work in this area and highlight key trends and patterns.
-A glossary of terms can be found at the end of this page.
+The charts in this section detail our work in this area and highlight key trends and patterns.
+A glossary of terms can be found at the end of this section.

 Please note, our business year is 1 November to 31 October.
-Unless otherwise stated, these figures are as of the October in the latter year - ie, the figures for 2020/21 are as at 31 October 2021.
+Unless otherwise stated, these figures are as of the October in the latter year - ie, the figures for 2021/22 are as at 31 October 2022.